Rites of Passage Summer Youth Academies

 The Rites of Passage summer academies at Lane Community College are designed to inform and inspire high school and middle school students of color in Lane County.
-Students representing four racial/ethnic groups are immersed in a five-week summer program focusing on their cultural history, literature, folklore, and traditions.
+Students representing four racial/ethnic groups are immersed in their own respective Summer program focusing on their cultural history, literature, folklore, and traditions.
 These programs are based in an academic framework that promotes positive self-image and self-esteem.
 The four affinity-based programs include:

 - African American Rites of Passage

 - Asian and Pacific Islander American Rites of Passage

 The Rites of Passage summer programs were founded in 1996 with the African American Rites of Passage summer academy.
 In 2001, the Pan Asian American summer academy was added and changed their name to Asian and Pacific Islander American Rites of Passage a decade later to more accurately reflect the community.

 In 2002, the Bridge of the Gods (BOGSA) and Puertas Abiertas of Passage programs were initiated.